Which city is cheaper, Warsaw or Istanbul?

 Both Warsaw and Istanbul are popular destinations to visit in the autumn with plenty of activities.
 Many travelers come to Istanbul for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Also, many visitors come to Warsaw in the autumn for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 In the autumn, Istanbul is much warmer than Warsaw.
-Typically, the autumn temperatures in Istanbul in October are around 16°C (61°F), and Warsaw is about 9°C (49°F).
+Typically, the autumn temperatures in Istanbul in October average around 16°C (61°F), and Warsaw averages at about 9°C (49°F).

 Istanbul usually receives more sunshine than Warsaw during autumn.
 Istanbul gets 169 hours of sunny skies, while Warsaw receives 135 hours of full sun in the autumn.